HIST 104. Historical Foundations of the Modern World to 1450 (4E)

 HIST 206.
 East Asian Civilizations (4AS)

 This course studies the history of East Asia (China, Japan, and Korea) from ancient times to the 1900s.
 Through reading a wealth of masterpieces in East Asian history, including philosophical and political writings, historical records, religious scriptures, songs, poems, plays, novels and personal memoirs, students will examine both the common and distinctive features of Chinese, Japanese and Korean cultures and recognize the cultural complexities of East Asia.
-This course satisfies the Core Curriculum requirement in Humanistic Foundations.
+This course satisfies the Core Curriculum requirement in Humanities.

 HIST 219.
 Atlantic World Survey (4A)

 This course surveys the major themes and developments in the colonization of America from first contact until the late 18th-century Age of Revolution.
 It will take an “Atlantic” approach, comparing the motives, organization and evolution of colonial empires as they competed with each other, Native Americans, and fomented internal dissension in an effort to secure wealth and power.
 The course concludes with an in-depth examination of how the British Empire achieved a fragile pre-eminence by the mid-18th century, and how that pre-eminence set the stage for the Age of Revolution.
-This course satisfies the Core Curriculum requirement in Humanistic Foundations.
+This course satisfies the Core Curriculum requirement in Humanities.

 HIST 224.
 Introduction to Historical Methods and Skills (4E)